 The Winooski Valley Park District's mission is to plan, acquire, and manage lands and waters within the boundaries of its member municipalities in the Winooski River Valley for purposes of conservation, preservation of natural areas, establishment of parks, and resource-based education and recreation.

-Rent the picnic shelter for your next event, meeting, or reunion!
+Rent the picnic shelter or a classroom for your next event, meeting, or reunion!

 The Winooski Valley Park District's picnic shelter is available for rent year-round.
 Just a short distance from the Ethan Allen Homestead's walking trails, self-guided wetlands walk, Winooski River canoe and kayak access, and the Ethan Allen Homestead Museum's historic barn and house, the picnic shelter is an ideal location for events, reunions, and parties.
 The shelter offers several picnic tables, a fireplace, electricity, toilets, and ample parking.